 Becoming a member

 Credit unions are non-profit financial for members with something in common.
-At Crownsavers, the “common bond” is that all members need to work in the Borough of Lewisham in order to join.
+At Crownsavers, the “common bond” is that all members need to work in any of London SE Postcodes in order to join.
 In other credit unions it could be that members live in the same town, work in the same industry or are members of a particular trade union.
 You can also usually stay in the union if you're not in the bond anymore.
 So if you move house or job you may still be able to remain a member.